 Google Chrome browser is considered to be a fast browser.
 But users did find it going slow sometimes.
-To address this issue, like the reset Internet Explorer and reset Firefox features, Chrome has introduced the Reset Chrome button.
+To address this issue, just like the reset Firefox features, Chrome has introduced the Reset Chrome button.

 While you can always try and troubleshoot the Google Chrome Freezing or Crashing issues, if this does not work for you, Google now offers you an easy way to reset Chrome settings on your Windows 10/8/7.